Mustang Mountain Bike Tour - 19 Days Itinerary and Cost

 • Days 1 and 2: Arriving in Kathmandu and getting ready.
 When you get to Tribhuvan International Airport (TIA), you will have a traditional greeting.
 A private transfer will take you to your accommodation.
 The day before your trip, get ready by getting your bike fitted, checking your kit one more time, and going over the tour details.

 • Days 3 and 4: Take a scenic drive and warm up in Pokhara.
-Drive to Pokhara and see the beautiful landscape on the amazing drive.
+Drive to Pokhara and see the beautiful scenery on the amazing drive.
 Spend a leisurely evening near Phewa Lake, then take a ride around the edges of the city to warm up your bike and legs.

 • Days 5–10: Climbing up to the Mustang Region.
 Start the real climb!
 Cycle from Pokhara to Tatopani, then go up to Marpha village to see the apple farm.
 Keep on to Tatopani and then Jomsom, the gateway to Mustang.
 The terrain and altitude will change as you go.